JBoss Tools 4.13.0 and Red Hat CodeReady Studio 12.13 for Eclipse 2019-09 are here waiting for you. Check it out!

 Adding a Javadoc comment to a Java module (module-info.java) will result in automatic annotations being added per the new module comment preferences.

-The $(tags) directive will add @uses and @provides tags for all uses and provides module statements.
+tags for all uses and provides

 Chain Completion Code Assist